kshestop/DCMD/README.md

 ## Implementation
 To implemente DCMD to real data, run implementation/real_cancer.R for one fold.

-To run 10 fold parallel, submit /implementation/realdata_submit.sh in the cluster.
+To run 10-fold CV in parallel, submit /implementation/realdata_submit.sh in the cluster.

 # DCMD: Distance-based Classification Using Mixture Distributions on Microbiome Data